Phononic heat conductance of gold atomic contacts: Coherent versus incoherent transport: Conclusions

 The advantage of the new coherent transport method is two-fold.
 On the one hand, if reliable semiempirical interatomic interaction potentials are available, it is less time-consuming than ab initio approaches, which facilitates the modeling of large systems.
 We have illustrated this fact by showing calculations for junctions with up to 1794 atoms, which are difficult to handle with conventional DFT-based methods.
 On the other hand, our MD-based approach automatically takes into account the temperature dependence of the dynamical matrix, which is usually ignored in static ab initio procedures.

 For the gold metallic nanowires, featuring lengths of atomic chains from $1$ to $12$ atoms, we have assessed the relevance of inelastic effects due to anharmonic phonon-phonon scattering by comparing results of the phase-coherent method to those obtained with classical NEMD.
 While being applicable only above the Debye temperature because of classical statistics, the latter approach naturally takes inelastic effects into account.
+At sufficiently high temperatures (i.e. above the Debye temperature), where all relevant phonon modes are fully occupied, the phononic thermal conductance is only weakly dependent on the temperature and phononic transport is no longer very sensitive to an increase in temperature.
+In that sense, the saturation of the phononic thermal conductance at elevated temperatures, which we observed for the MD@$T$-LB as well as the NEMD description, is a clear signature of the ballistic nature of the phonon conduction in the studied metallic atomic-size junctions.
 Overall, our analysis of the temperature and length dependence of the phononic heat conductance shows that transport through these nanostructures is indeed coherent.
-This means that it is dominated by elastic scattering events.

 To conclude, we emphasize that the coherent transport method, introduced in this work, is by no means restricted to metallic atomic-size contacts: It can be applied to describe the coherent phonon transport in any nanostructure, if classical MD simulations can be carried out.
 In this sense we anticipate that this method may become very useful to investigate different questions related to heat flow through molecular junctions \cite{Cui2019,Mosso2019}, where the thermal conductance is determined by phonon conduction.